Double-Signed Fragmented DNSSEC for Countering Quantum Threat

-Therefore, as envisioned by the European Union Agency For Cybersecurity (ENISA) in its recent report on PQC (see details in \cite{ENSIA_Report}), the cryptanalysts may have overlooked severe attacks on post-quantum candidates (digital signatures or key encapsulation mechanisms) that could be quickly conducted using today's classical computers.
-In view of this, simply updating global networking protocols such as DNSSEC on a large scale with post-quantum digital signatures algorithms may be problematic because any attacks on these post-quantum candidates revealed in the near future will render the DNSSEC-based address resolution process untrustworthy.
+Therefore, as envisioned by the European Union Agency for Cybersecurity (ENISA) in its recent report on PQC (see details in \cite{ENSIA_Report}), the cryptanalysts may have overlooked severe attacks on post-quantum candidates (digital signatures or key encapsulation mechanisms) that could be quickly conducted using today's classical computers.
+Given this, simply updating global networking protocols such as DNSSEC on a large scale with post-quantum digital signature algorithms may be problematic because any attacks on these post-quantum candidates revealed in the near future will render the DNSSEC-based address resolution process untrustworthy.
 Conversely, keeping the conventional digital signature algorithms intact in DNSSEC (and not integrating post-quantum digital signatures) can also be problematic because CRQC inception may not be publicly announced (especially when any state or a nefarious actor builds CRQC sooner than anticipated).
 In such a situation, the sole reliance on conventional digital signatures for DNSSEC will make data integrity and source authentication unattainable.
 Therefore, the quantum threat as envisioned above makes a challenging and complex situation as of today - i.e., either sticking only to conventional digital signatures or switching only to post-quantum digital signatures can potentially have severe security consequences.